ernsheong/jonlinblog.com/source/blog/2020-03-25-how-to-live-stream-church-service-from-home.html.markdown

 7. Select **Monitor and Output** in Audio Monitoring.
 The purpose of this is so that OBS can channel back what it receives from **iShowU Audio Capture** back into the Monitor (your headphones) in addition to the Output, so that you can actually hear what your audience is hearing.
 Crucial, isn't it?
 <img src="/images/livestream/monitor-and-output.png" />

-8. Open up Mic 2's Filters
+8. Open up Mic 2's Filters:
 <img src="/images/livestream/filters-setup.png" />

 9. You can add **Noise Suppression** and **Compressor**, if you like.
 As you adjust, the incoming sound will change accordingly so you know the effects of what you are adjusting.
 But I think it is also fine to not have any filters.